Are you a school administrator? Yes No x to close

 Radiation Therapy Degrees and Careers for Military & Veterans

-Radiation therapy is the use of various kinds of high-energy radiation to treat cancer and other diseases.
+Radiation therapy involves using various kinds of high-energy radiation to treat cancer and other diseases.
 X-rays, gamma rays, electrons, and protons can all be used to help treat a variety of conditions and improve patients' health and well-being.
 According to the University of Iowa, "Radiation sciences professionals work with a team of health professionals to gather accurate patient information for diagnosis and treatment of disease and injury."
 RT Technologists operate X-ray equipment, perform CTs and MRIs, and perform many other hospital procedures.

 What can you do with a Radiation Therapy Degree?

 Radiation Therapist: Administer doses of radiation to patients who have cancer or other serious diseases.
 Median Annual Salary: $83,000.
 A radiation therapist is an essential member of a radiation oncology health team.
-Radiation therapists use carefully targeted doses of powerful radiation beams to kill cancer cells and destroy tumors, without harming the rest of the body!
-Radiation therapy can help cure cancer in a majority of patients and improve the quality of life in most others.
+They use carefully targeted doses of powerful radiation beams to kill cancer cells and destroy tumors without harming the rest of the body!
+Radiation therapy can help cure cancer in most patients and improve the quality of life in most others.

 Below is our list of GI Bill participating schools.
 Remember to explore your other military financial aid and veteran student financial aid opportunities.
 There is also help for military spouses who need scholarships and other financial aid.
 Military spouses looking for portable careers should ask about MyCAA options associated with Radiation Therapy programs.